Be an AmeriCorps National Service Member

 -

-Housing is provided while Members are in service on conservation projects outside of St. Louis or on disaster deployments.
-Housing will range from camping outside to shop floors to seasonal houses to AirBnBs, depending on availability, weather, funding, etc. Most housing is on the rustic side.
+Housing is provided while Members are in service on conservation projects outside of St. Louis or on disaster deployment.
+Housing ranges from camping to garage shops to seasonal housing to AirBnBs, depending on availability, weather, funding, etc. Most housing is on the rustic side.
+We are not able to currently offer financial relocation assistance to Members moving to St. Louis.

 Equipment/Uniforms: ACSTL provides most of the personal protective equipment (PPE) needed to serve safely, including a duffel bag, work pack, helmet, fire protective clothing (Nomex), and AmeriCorps uniforms.
-If needed, tents, sleeping bags, sleeping pads, hiking backpacks, etc are available to check out during the term, but must returned in good condition.
-The only major expense Members must cover is part of the cost of new fire boots (payment plans are available).
+If needed, we also have tents, sleeping bags, sleeping pads, hiking backpacks, etc., which you may borrow for your term of service but then return in good condition at the end.
+The only major expense we ask of Members to cover is part of the cost of new fire boots (payment plans are available).
 You will need to provide your own work pants and hiking boots.
+We recommend waiting to buy anything until after arriving in St. Louis since we have extra equipment and clothing at our headquarters that are donated.

 Food: ACSTL provides a food budget for Members while they are serving.
 Teams buy groceries as a team and cook group meals.
 Members should only need to use their own money to buy extra personal snacks or specific foods if they have a dietary restriction.
-Depending on your overall personal financial situation, you may qualify for SNAP benefits (Food Stamps) during your term of service.
+Depending on your overall personal financial situation, you may qualify for SNAP benefits during your term of service.

 Personal Vehicle: A personal vehicle is not required for the program.
-ACSTL owns a fleet of work trucks and vans that teams travel in to and from projects and deployments.
+ACSTL owns a fleet of work trucks that teams travel in to and from projects and deployments.
 Usually about half the Corps have personal vehicles.
 It makes it easier for errands and personal travel if you have a car, but it’s very much a personal choice.
 Many housing options are located within walking or biking distance to our headquarters.

 -